Affiliate Disclosure

 How to Find Your Car's Spec

-Three places, in order of authority: the owner's manual (the definitive source — grade, API/ACEA tier, OEM approvals, and both dry-fill and oil-change capacities); the oil filler cap (often stamps the grade); and an under-bonnet sticker on some cars.
+Three places, in order of authority: the owner's manual (the definitive source — grade, API/ACEA tier, OEM approvals, and both dry-fill and oil-change capacities); the oil filler cap (often stamps the grade); and an under-hood sticker on some cars.
 The cap and sticker are quick checks — the manual is the full picture.

-How Many Litres Does My Car Need?
+How Many Quarts Does My Car Need?

 What Happens If You Use the Wrong Oil